PazEdu/PazEdu/README.md

-- 📫 How to reach me: epaz9@montgomerycollege.edu
+- 📫 How to reach me: epaz@terpmail.umd.edu